sftcd/openssl/esnistuff/README.md

 the selected cert from the h/s matches the HIDDEN value?
 Probably should.
 Might need to ask CF how they interpret such things too.

-- TODO: I could have the s_client app do the ESNIKeys DNS lookup.
+- I could have the ``s_client`` app do the ESNIKeys DNS lookup.
 Maybe add that to handle cases where the RR value isn't supplied on the command line.
+OTOH, maybe not - would require picking a DNS library which Viktor seemed unkeen on.

 - From NSS code: /* If we're not sending SNI, don't send ESNI. */ That should maybe be agreed upon, anything can work, but no harm